 Occasionally, an implant is difficult to feel under the skin and it may not be so easy to remove.
 If this happens, you may be referred to a specialist centre to have it removed with the help of an ultrasound scan.

-How often do I need to see a doctor or nurse?
+How often do I need a check-up?

 You only need to go to the clinic or your general practice if you have any problems with your implant or when it needs to be replaced.